-Boards must ensure that Workforce Solutions Office staff assists individuals wishing to file a wage claim by adhering to the following procedure:
+Boards must ensure that Workforce Solutions Office staff assists individuals with filing a Texas Payday Law claim, filing or responding to an appeal on a Payday Law claim, or submitting documentation needed for a Payday Law claim or appeal.
+A customer could be an individual filing a wage claim or an employer responding to a wage claim.
+Customers must be allowed to use available resources such as computers, fax machines, or phones.
+Staff must assist individuals by adhering to the established procedures:

+See FDCM Letter 04-22, issued October 6, 2022, titled “Board Instructions: Texas Wage and Hour Assistance,” and its attachment, Desk Aid for TX Wage and Hour Assistance.

-See for more information and for the Texas Payday Law Wage online claim application and paper forms in English and Spanish.
+Refer individuals to How to Submit a Wage Claim Under Texas Payday Law section of TWC’s Texas Payday Law – Wage Claim page for more information about the wage claim process.
+This page provides links to the Texas Payday Law Wage online claim application and paper forms in English and Spanish.

 Recommend individuals file a wage claim by using TWC’s online system, which is the quickest method for filing and ensures complete information is provided.